kwan22/consistency/science.md

 ---

-  I personally find a pre-transition hyper to be much more consistent in setting up the cornerslip than transition hyper.
+  I find a pre-transition hyper to be much more consistent in setting up the cornerslip than transition hyper.
 While transition hypers are well-known for their normalization properties, a major variable in using a transition hyper here is the jump release timing.
-Pre-transition hyper shifts the variance from jump release timing to hyper positioning, which as we've been saying, is highly convergent.
+Pre-transition hyper shifts the variance from jump release timing to hyper positioning, which I can take a moment to aim for if I so choose.
 More speed loss to air friction also may mean a larger window for the cornerslip itself.
 All this may be at the cost of a few frames compared to the transition hyper.
-In general, the transition hyper is amazing on horizontal convergence, but less so on vertical for short hypers, as each frame of jump release gives a different outcome (e.g. the landing position for the bhop on this strat).
+In general, the transition hyper is amazing on horizontal convergence, but less so on vertical where a short hyper is required, as each frame of jump release gives a different outcome (e.g. the landing position for the bhop on this strat).
 The pre-transition hyper suffers a small loss of horizontal convergence, but is far more vertically convergent for short hypers.
 The rest of the strat still has its difficulties, but I find this variation more accessible. <br>
   <img src="./media/science/7a_500m_cornerslip.webp" width="480"/>

 ---